Seawolf Park: Attractions

+A brown pelican at Seawolf Park.

 The park has a picnic area, and fishing is allowed on the pier for a small fee.
 There is also pedestrian access to the shoreline on either side of the park where anglers can fish for free.
 Fish that can be caught in the park area include sand seatrout, speckled trout, gafftopsail catfish, drum, and flounder, among others.